vfarcic/vfarcic.github.io/docker-swarm/docker-swarm-updates.md

 Today we'll explore how to accomplish zero-downtime deployments.

 The shorter the iterations we are practicing, the greater the frequency of our deployments.
 Not so long ago, we were used to work in months long iterations that resulted in only a couple of deployments a year.
-To be honest, I've been involved with projects that had a single deployment a year.
-Fear of uncertainty, inability to abandon "factory model" (waterfall) for producing software, very low (if any) automated test coverage, and a few other factors made the industry think that the better you plan and the longer you develop something, the better the end product.
-As a result, we were deploying rarely.
+I've been involved in projects that had a single deployment a year.
+The fear of uncertainty, inability to abandon the "factory model" (waterfall) for producing software, a minuscule (if any) automated test coverage, and a few other factors made the industry think that the better you plan and the longer you develop something, the better the end product.
+As a result, we were rarely deploying.
 The only exception were hot-fixes that, to be honest, were very frequent after the big *go-live*.
 That alone should have told us that there's something wrong with the model.

 Never the less, almost no one works like that any more.
 Iterations are getting shorter and shorter, and the frequency of deployments greater and greater.
 Some of us do a couple of weeks long sprints and deploy at the end.
 Others adopted continuous deployment resulting in a new release to production every time a commit is made.
 No matter the frequency of your deployments, I bet it is higher then it was a couple of years ago.
 The chances are that you are continually challenged with requests to deploy more often than before.

-The problem with increased deployment frequency is down-time.
-If we use the "traditional" approach and fully replace the old release with the new one, downtime is inevitable.
-The old release has to be stopped and the new one needs to be deployed and initialized.
+The problem with increased deployment frequency is downtime.
+If we use the "traditional" approach and replace the old release with the new one, downtime is inevitable.
+The old release has to be stopped, and the new one needs to be deployed and initialized.
 That period might be anything from milliseconds to minutes and, sometimes, even hours.
-While such a downtime might have been acceptable when we were deploying only a couple of times a year, today might it be a reason to get out of business.
-The higher the deployment frequency, the bigger total down-time.
-Even if the whole process takes only a couple of seconds, when we multiply it with all the deployments we perform throughout a day, week, or a month, the total time our services are unavailable might be considerable.
+While such a downtime might have been acceptable when we were deploying only a couple of times a year, today it might be a reason to get out of business.
+The higher the deployment frequency, the bigger total downtime.
+Even if the whole process takes only a couple of seconds, when we multiply it with all the deployments we perform throughout a day, a week, or a month, the total time our services are unavailable might be considerable.

 How do we fight deployment downtime?
 ------------------------------------

 The most commonly used method that avoids excessive deployment downtime is to not deploy often.
-One could write a whole book on the subject of the importance of short iterations and I'm sure you are already familiar with all the benefits of short sprints.
+One could write a whole book on the subject of the importance of short iterations, and I'm sure you are already familiar with all the benefits of short sprints.
 Therefore, we'll skip this option.

-For those living closer to the current age, two most commonly used methods to deploy without downtime are [blue-green deployment](https://technologyconversations.com/2016/02/08/blue-green-deployment/) and *rolling updates*.
+For those living closer to the current age, the two most commonly used methods to deploy without downtime are [blue-green deployment](https://technologyconversations.com/2016/02/08/blue-green-deployment/) and *rolling updates*.

-Let's set up a Swarm cluster before we discuss the options we have and their pros and cons.
+Let's set up a Swarm cluster before we discuss those processes and their pros and cons.

 Environment Setup
 -----------------